hroncok/eng.hroncok.cz/_posts/2016-03-28-pytest-mac.md

 the distribution and just do `dnf install vagrant`.
 I've used VirtualBox provider for it, because I think that it won't work with libvirt, the default Vagrant provider in Fedora.
 In fact I didn't even bother trying, so in case you'll try it and it works, let me know.
 To get VirtualBox on Fedora, I recommend the [RPM Fusion repository](http://rpmfusion.org/).
+You'll also need the Oracle VM VirtualBox Extension Pack.
 I will not go into details, as I'm quite confident you are capable of installing VirtualBox yourselves :)

 Once you have both Vagrant and VirtualBox, create an empty folder somewhere where you can find it.